 The vegetable garden shines in summer with abundant harvests.
 As fall approaches, most of the summer crops begin to wind down.
-Cooler nighttime temperatures and diminishing sunlight takes its toll.
+Cooler nighttime temperatures and diminishing sunlight take their toll.

-The heat loving plants respond by slowly reducing their growth.
+The heat-loving plants respond by slowly reducing their growth.
 They struggle to produce that final fruit or vegetable; they devote all their energy to growing and ripening it.
-The foliage often times shows signs of stress, insect damage, and disease as the plants attempt to give up its final offerings.
+The foliage often shows signs of stress, insect damage, and disease as the plants attempt to give up their final offerings.

-You can keep the garden producing healthy crops well into fall by replacing your struggling summer plants with some quick maturing vegetables that thrive in the cooler weather and lower daylight hours of autumn.
+You can keep the garden producing healthy crops well into fall by replacing your struggling summer plants with fast-maturing vegetables that thrive in the cooler weather and lower autumn daylight hours.

 Fall Vegetable Garden Planting Tips

-Temperatures can fluctuate wildly at the end of summer.
+Temperatures can fluctuate wildly in late summer.
 Days are often hot, but nights can be much cooler.
 Germinating seeds in hot weather can be difficult.
-Warm temperatures may prevent seeds from sprouting, and hot weather will dry out the soil quickly.
+Warm temperatures may prevent seeds from sprouting, and hot weather will quickly dry the soil.
 As the season cools down, there is also the danger of a dip in nighttime temperatures and an early fall frost.

 Choosing the Right Crops